-Series H Convertible Preferred Stock and January 2020 Offering: On January 28, 2020, the Company closed on an underwritten public offering of common stock, Series H convertible preferred stock and warrants to purchase shares of common stock for gross proceeds of \$9.7 million, which included the full exercise of the underwriter's over-allotment option to purchase additional shares and warrants ("January 2020 Offering").
+Series H Convertible Preferred Stock and January 2020 Offering: On January 28, 2020, the Company closed on an underwritten public offering of common stock, Series H convertible preferred stock and warrants to purchase shares of common stock for gross proceeds of \$9.7 million ("January 2020 Offering").
 Net proceeds totaled approximately \$8.6 million after deducting the underwriting discounts and commissions and other costs associated with the offering.
-The Series H convertible preferred stock included a beneficial conversion amount of \$1.6 million, representing the intrinsic value of the shares at the time of issuance, and \$0.2 million of down-round protection in connection with the re-pricing of the warrants following the March 2020 offering described below.
-This amount is reflected as an increase to the loss per share allocable to common stockholders in the three months ended March 31, 2020.
+The Series H convertible preferred stock included a beneficial conversion amount of \$1.6 million, representing the intrinsic value of the shares at the time of issuance, and \$0.2 million of down-round protection with the re-pricing of the warrants following the March 2020 offering described below.
+This amount is reflected as an increase to the loss per share allocable to common stockholders in the six months ended June 30, 2020.

-The January 2020 Offering was comprised of 201,546 shares of common stock priced at \$16.50 per share and 11,517,269 shares of Series H convertible preferred stock, convertible into common stock at \$16.50 per share, including the full exercise of the over-allotment option.
+The January 2020 Offering was comprised of 201,546 shares of common stock priced at \$16.50 per share and 11,517,269 shares of Series H convertible preferred stock, convertible into common stock at \$16.50 per share.
 Each share of Series H convertible preferred stock and each share of common stock was accompanied by a warrant to purchase common stock.
 The warrants are exercisable into 585,460 shares of common stock.
-The conversion price of the preferred stock issued in the transaction is fixed and does not contain any variable pricing feature or any price based antidilutive feature.
+The conversion price of the preferred stock issued in the transaction is fixed and does not contain any variable pricing feature or any price based anti-dilutive feature.
 The preferred stock issued in this transaction includes a beneficial ownership blocker but has no dividend rights (except to the extent that dividends are also paid on the common stock) or liquidation preference, and, subject to limited exceptions, has no voting rights.
 The securities comprising the units are immediately separable and were issued separately.
 The warrants were exercisable beginning on the closing date and expire on the fifth anniversary of the closing date and had an initial exercise price per share equal to \$16.50 per share, subject to appropriate adjustment in the event of subsequent equity sales of common stock or securities convertible into common stock for an exercise price per share less than the exercise price per share of the warrants then in effect (but in no event lower than 10% of the applicable Unit offering price), or in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock.
 Effective March 23, 2020, the exercise price of these warrants was reduced from \$16.50 to \$9.00, the per share price to the public in the March 2020 offering described below.
 Effective with the March 19, 2021 financing, the exercise price for the unexercised warrants from the January 2020 offering were further reduced to \$5.50 per share.
-The net loss allocable to common stockholders for the three months ended March 31, 2021 includes a deemed dividend of \$33,000 that resulted from the change in the exercise price of warrants as a result of the March 2021 offering.
+The net loss allocable to common stockholders for the six months ended June 30, 2021

 As of December 31, 2020, all 11,517,269 shares of the Series H convertible preferred stock had been converted into common stock and none remained outstanding.
-As of March 31, 2021, warrants to purchase 130,246 shares of common stock remain exercisable.
+As of June 30, 2021, warrants to purchase 130,170 shares of common stock remain exercisable.